Mariano Gonzalez

 What’s next

-The next post in this series will swap in the full four-runtime graph and probably one or two of those parameter sweeps.
+The next bench snapshot adds tail-latency percentiles (p50 / p95 / p99 / p999), a multi-partition sweep, and a payload-size sweep.
 The committed JMH JSON in benchmarks/results/ is the source of truth; this post is the readable surface over it.

 GitHub repo · Benchmarks README · Raw JMH JSON